Lake Chabot Fishing Conditions

-- The last plant of trout was November 25th with 500lbs.
+- The last plant of trout was April 1st of 500lbs from Mt.
+Lassen.

 Attention all boaters we now offer food delivery to your boat!
 Call the marina place and order for $25 or more and it will be brought to your boat.
 Credit/Debit only.

 HALF OFF ALL BOAT RENTALS Including Patio Boats!
 Tuesday — Thursday.
 Excluding holidays

 Catfishing is extremely slow this time of the year.
 But we are expecting some warmer temperatures this upcoming weekend so fishing for cats might be better.
 Our last catfish plant was on September 3, 2013 with 780 lbs from Mt.
 Lassen.
 Water temperature will determine how active catfishing will be.
 The warmer the water the more active they will be, especially at night.
 Typically around this time of the year, catfish are going to be located by Raccoon point, behind the island, back by the dam and bass cove during the day.
 Anglers are using mackerel, anchovies and chicken liver for bait.